 Of course, Trump and his supporters say he really does speak for the great majority of the people, but that the Democrats stole the election from him.
 Anton tries to say that the election was probably fraudulent, but his reasoning for this is confusing.
 He refers his readers to Claes Ryn's "Memorandum: How the 2020 Election Could Have Been Stolen" as "the single-best summary of the irregularities" (25).
 But if you read Ryn's essay, you will see that he simply repeats Trump's claims about fraudulent voting without offering any supporting evidence, while remaining silent about the evidence against those claims.

 For example, Ryn writes: ". . .
 There, on the evening of Election Day, counting was suddenly stopped.
-Election observers and most others wee sent home.
-CCTV captured what happened then a a voting place in a convention center in central Atlanta, Georgia.
+Election observers and most others were sent home.
+CCTV captured what happened in a voting place in a convention center in central Atlanta, Georgia.
 A few election workers stayed behind, pulled out suitcases with ballots from under a covered table and, without the legally required election observers, fed them into the voting machines into the early morning."
 Ryn says nothing about the fact that this was investigated by the Republican Secretary of State in Georgia, who found that if you looked at the entire video tape, you could see that nothing illegal occurred, and that the tape presented by Rudy Giuliani on the Hannity show and elsewhere had been edited to distort what happened.

 Similarly, Ryn repeats the wild claims about the Dominion voting machines changing votes from Trump to Biden, without even mentioning that these claims have been debunked, and that Dominion is now suing those who promoted these false claims.
 Oddly enough, Anton admits that Trump and his supporters made "extraordinary claims" about vote fraud, and "extraordinary claims demand extraordinary evidence, of which none was provided" (25).
+No evidence was provided!

 TRUMP'S CHARACTER AND JANUARY 6